bartdavids/LatticeBoltzmannNotebooks/README.md

 In conclusion, this gives us the tool to perform the Lattive Boltzmann Method.
 I'll let the description of the boundary conditions to the notebook.

 ### LBM_in_3D_drag
+This notebook determines the flow around a sphere and from it, determines the drag coefficient ($c_d$) and strain rate tensor.
+The drag coefficient we determine by:

+$c_d = \frac{2F_d}{\rho u^2 A}$

+Where $F_d$ is the drag force, or the force acting on the object over the axis we measure the drag over. $A$ is the wet surface of the sphere and $rho$ the denisty of the fluid.
+Our notation of $u$ is somewhat less buff here, to indicate it is the flow speed of the object, relative to the fluid.